drona-gyawali/PX47/README.md

-# Audio Processing Backend System
+# Media Processing Backend System

 This project is a **backend data-processing pipeline** for audio and video files, built with **Express.js**.
 Users can upload files directly to **S3** using pre-signed URLs, and files are processed asynchronously using **BullMQ + Redis workers**.
 The pipeline handles format conversion, metadata extraction, waveform generation, and uploads the processed files back to S3.